allsetic/IELTS/README.md

 ## Summary
 This project is a small, standalone React application delivered entirely through a single HTML file.
 It demonstrates how to build an interactive language-drill tool using only CDN-supplied libraries and browser-side Babel.
 To grow or contribute, focus on mastering React hooks, Tailwind’s styling conventions, and basic algorithmic text processing.
 From there, the natural next step is learning how to modularize the code and introduce a build process for larger-scale development.

+## Development

+Run a local server to avoid browser `fetch` restrictions:

+- `python -m http.server 8080`
+- or `npx serve`

+Open `http://localhost:8080/` and edit `questions.json` to update content—no rebuild required.